Parliamentary.ai

 Overview

-The National Insurance Contributions Act 2008 amended existing legislation to change how the upper earnings limit for National Insurance contributions is set and introduced the "upper accrual point" for calculating additional pensions.
-These changes primarily affected the calculation of National Insurance contributions and state pensions from 2009-10 onwards.
+The National Insurance Contributions Act 2008 amended existing legislation concerning the upper earnings limit for National Insurance contributions.
+Primarily, it replaced the upper earnings limit with a new "upper accrual point" for calculating additional pension contributions, effective from the 2009-10 tax year.

 Description